Welcome Information Technology

-The DSC Computer and Information Technology 4-Year Degree program offers an emphasis in Information Technology (or IT).
-The IT emphasis is for students interested in systems design, systems administration, networking, and security.
-In the paragraph below you will find descriptions of each of these fields as well as many of the job requirements employers are requesting.
-Additionally, you will find DSC course listings next to the job requirements.
+Below you will find descriptions of each of these fields as well as many of the job requirements employers are requesting.
+Additionally, you will find DSU course listings next to the job requirements.
 These course listings correspond to specific courses that teach the skills employers seek.
 Please take the time to browse through these careers and course offerings below.
-We also invite you to come in and test drive the latest in computer hardware and software and explore your technical abilities while you learn with us at Dixie State College's Information Technology program.
+We also invite you to come in and test drive the latest in computer hardware and software and explore your technical abilities while you learn with us at Dixie State University’s Information Technology program.

 Systems Design and Administration – Security – Networking